Hejaz: Subsequent history

 Due to the presence of the two holy cities in the Hejaz, the region was ruled by numerous empires.
-The Hejaz was at the center of the Rashidun Caliphate, in particular whilst its capital was Medina from 632 to 656 ACE.
+The Hejaz was at the center of the First Islamic state and its successor, Rashidun Caliphate, in particular whilst its capital was Medina from 622 to 656 ACE.
 The region was then under the control of regional powers, such as Egypt and the Ottoman Empire, throughout much of its later history.
 After the Ottomans lost control of it, Hejaz became an independent state.